 - A Member State declaring that it does not export any recyclate outside the EU should provide an evidence trail that supports this claim - especially where recyclate may be transported to another Member State as an interim destination before being sent to its final treatment destination. - It remains the responsibility of the originating Member State to evidence that material it claims towards its recycling target has been recycled. - It is difficult to demonstrate conclusively a negative claim (i.e. that no exports took place).
 Therefore, such Member States should provide evidence that their material was sent to recycling operations within the EU, for example by providing a comprehensive list of the end destinations for each material stream, the approximate tonnage treated at each, and the means by which they validated that this was in fact the end destination. - Where recyclable waste is transported between Member States prior to export outside the EU, this can give rise to tracking issues.
 A review of the implementation of the Waste Shipment Regulations found that there was significant misreporting (for example, where one Member State's estimate of waste exports to another Member State did not match the latter's estimate of imports from the former).
-Poor traceability undermines the ability of Member States to demonstrate that exported waste is recycled under broadly equivalent conditions, and will need to be addressed for Member States to be able demonstrate this in the future. - Therefore, Member States will likely need to monitor the tonnage and destinations (both intermediate and end) of 'green list' wastes in order to demonstrate that such material is being recycled under broadly equivalent conditions. - Wherever possible, Member States should obtain from exporters actual data on the quantity of material that is ultimately recycled.
+Poor traceability undermines the ability of Member States to demonstrate that exported waste is recycled under broadly equivalent conditions, and will need to be addressed for Member States to be able to demonstrate this in the future. - Therefore, Member States will likely need to monitor the tonnage and destinations (both intermediate and end) of 'green list' wastes in order to demonstrate that such material is being recycled under broadly equivalent conditions. - Wherever possible, Member States should obtain from exporters actual data on the quantity of material that is ultimately recycled.
 Where this is done, Member States should describe how they obtained these data from the overseas facilities receiving the material.
-However, where material passes through an intermediate destination, and perhaps becomes mixed with similar material from other sources, it can become more difficult to calculate the quantity of material originating in a particular Member State that is ultimately recycled. - Where direct information on rejects, residues and losses cannot be obtained, Member States should adopt an approach to estimating losses.
-Any such approach should be based on a clear rationale which ensures that the proportion recycled is not overestimated. - The loss rate for exported waste should not be: - Lower than the estimated percentage of contamination found in material of a particular type that is exported from the Member State; or
+However, where material passes through an intermediate destination, and perhaps becomes mixed with similar material from other sources, it can become https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02006R1013-20180101 more difficult to calculate the quantity of material originating in a particular Member State that is ultimately recycled.